 The present church, with its distinctive tower, was built by the second pastor, Father Eugene Livorel, between 1907 and 1916.
 He converted the old church into a rectory, and upper windows in the attic are still paneled in stained glass from the days that the house was a church.

 Leonville is also the starting point for many events taking place on Bayou Teche including Top of the Teche and Fete Dieu du Teche, a floating eucharistic procession during the Feast of the Assumption.
-These celebrate sports and recreation on the Teche, the only National Water Trail in Louisiana.
-The volunteer organization responsible for the cleanliness of the bayou, allowing for more cultures events and recreation.
+These events celebrate sports and recreation on the Teche, the only National Water Trail in Louisiana.